 - Add the buttermilk and vanilla, mix until combined.
-Fold the egg mixture into flour mixture (careful to not over mix, it will be lumpy with some dry flour spots).
+Gently fold the egg mixture, flour mixture, and blueberries together just until combined (careful to not over mix, it will be lumpy with some dry flour spots).

-- Fold in the blueberries.
-Using ice cream scoop divide the batter among 12-18 muffin cups.
+- Using ice cream scoop divide the batter among 12-18 muffin cups.

 More Delicious Recipes